Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

      *   - Caller must be root or sender must be a wallet.
      *
      * Postcondition:
-     *  - Deployed upgradable token wallet or remaining gas is sent
+     *  - Deployed upgradeable token wallet or remaining gas is sent
      *    to remainingGasTo.
      */
     constructor(TvmCell walletCode, uint32 walletVersion, address sender, address remainingGasTo)